Njakz12/practice/README.md

-Deploy your code on a Docker Container using Jenkins on AWS
+**Deploy a Java Web app on a Docker Container built on an EC2 Instance through the use of Jenkins.**